-Besides the relatively easy-to-use features of the ABC gates, the new Entry-Exit System (EES) of the European Union (EU), soon to be implemented, is also expected to give new impetus to this trend.
+The relatively easy-to-use features of the ABC gates are soon facing a new, ultimate test: the new Entry-Exit System (EES) of the European Union (EU).
+This soon-to-be-implemented system is expected to give new impetus to the trend of using more and more ABC gates.

-All of the external borders of the (EU) are to become biometric by 2021, which in effect requires the registration of all travelers to the EU from third countries: a tremendous challenge, to say the least.
+But why the EEC is the big test?
+Basically, all of the external borders of the EU are becoming biometric by 2022.
+This will require the registration of all travelers to the EU from third countries; a tremendous challenge, to say the least.
+And the first signs are already visible, such as the system installed at Röszke on the Hungarian-Serbian border.

-All entry events of so-called “third country travelers” – inbound travel by individuals from outside the Schengen area – will have to be recorded and saved to a European database, which poses an unprecedented challenge for the EU.
+Border control officers will have to record all entry events of so-called “third country travelers.”
+This includes inbound travel by individuals from outside the Schengen area.
+Once done, they also have to save the acquired data to a European database.
+All of this poses an unprecedented challenge for the EU.

-Hence, a new Entry/Exit System (EES) is being developed in order to further improve the management of the external borders, and in particular, to verify compliance on the authorized period of stay on the territory of the Member States.
+Hence, a new Entry/Exit System (EES) is undergoing development in order to further improve the management of the external borders, and in particular, to verify compliance on the authorized period of stay on the territory of the Member States.

-While proving your identity using your mobile device is not an option widely available today, with nine out of ten passengers potentially welcoming this service, airlines and airports can be confident when moving to mobile services for ID identification.
-Passengers are looking to make their journey as easy as possible and mobile is top of the technologies they want to use.
+Granted, proving your identity using your mobile device is not an option widely available today.
+But it should be on the horizon soon: nine out of ten passengers would gladly welcome such a service.
+As such, airlines and airports should be confident when moving to mobile services for ID identification.
+Besides, passengers are looking to make their journey as easy as possible.
+And mobile is top of the technologies they want to use.